UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 #### **Methodological approaches**
-In this lesson, we will go over two different approaches for local explainability:
+In this lesson, we will go over three different approaches for local explainability:
 <br/>

 **1. Individual Conditional Expectation (ICE)**: How does an individual instance's prediction change when a single variable changes at a time?